readingcapital/readingcapital.github.io/volume-1/index.md

    machine decays when it is used and when it is not used → incentive to use it all the time.
 As the productivity of labour used to produce the machine increases, it looses value (*moral depreciation*).
-As productivity gains generalise, a capitalist individual advantage in applying a certain machine diminishes and the rate of surplus-value drops.
+As productivity gains generalise a capitalist individual advantage in applying a certain machine diminishes and the rate of surplus-value drops.
 Capital counters this by extending the working day (in anticipation and in reaction).
 Also incentive to use up a machine as quickly as possible (shift system)

 3. Capitalist application of machines produces surplus population who are made redundant due to the improved productivity of labour.
-They compete for the remaining jobs which pushes down outlay in $v$.
+They compete for the remaining jobs which pushes down outlay in $v$ (cf. Chapter 25).

 4. Capital responds to the legal limit on the working day by mandating more *intense labour*, more labour in the same time.
 Since capital controls the